chipmuenk/pyfda/docs/source/manual/input_pz.rst

 .. _fig_input_pz_polar:

 .. figure:: ../img/manual/pyfda_input_pz_polar.png
-   :alt: Screenshot of the pole/zero tab for polar format
+   :alt: Screenshot of the pole/zero tab in polar format
    :align: center
    :width: 50%

-   Screenshot of the pole/zero tab for polar format
+   Screenshot of the pole/zero tab in polar format

 Alternatively, poles and zeros can be displayed and edited in polar format (radius and angle) as shown in :numref:`fig_input_pz_polar`.
 Especially for zeros